 WASHINGTON, D.C.
-(September 20, 2022) — Kostelanetz & Fink is proud to announce that partner Jay R. Nanavati has become a Fellow of American College of Trial Lawyers (“the College”), one of the premier legal associations in North America.
+(September 20, 2022) — Kostelanetz & Fink is proud to announce that partner Jay R. Nanavati has become a Fellow of the American College of Trial Lawyers (“the College”), one of the premier legal associations in North America.

 The induction ceremony at which Mr. Nanavati became a Fellow took place recently before an audience of approximately 690 during the Annual Meeting of the College in Rome, Italy.